Traffic Speed, Volume & Classification Studies

 Highway 99E Heavy Traffic in 1943

 The City of Oregon City has been conducting traffic volume studies since 1978.
 We have historical traffic volume counts from 1978, 1980, 1989, 1990, as well as more current ones.
 Any of our historic studies are available for review.
 Our most recent studies are available online and have been conducted every 3 years, or as needed.
-Starting in 2023, the City divided the study locations into thirds and will collect one third every year.
+Starting in 2023, the City now collects data on one-third of the study locations each year.
+This means that each location will be evaluated every three years, maintaining the previous schedule of data collection.

 If you have any questions about the studies or would like to view historical data, please email Katie Englund or call her at 971-204-4612.